 An Option Deed – also called a Call Option Deed – is useful when you’re giving a party the rights to, at their option, buy shares in a company.

-It’s an agreement where a party gives the right to another party to purchase a certain amount of shares at a predetermined price.These shares can be either new shares granted by the company, or pre existing shares granted by a shareholder.
+It’s a contract where a party gives the right to another party to purchase a certain amount of shares at a predetermined price.These shares can be either new shares granted by the company, or pre existing shares granted by a shareholder.

-Option Deeds are often drafted with an expiration date, so that if a party does not purchase their shares by a certain date, their right to buy a set amount of shares at a set price lapses.
+Option deeds, otherwise known as option contracts, are often drafted with an expiration date.
+This way, t if a party does not purchase their shares by a certain date, their right to buy a set amount of shares at a set price lapses.

-Option Deeds can be a great way to entice potential investors or to reward shareholders!
+Option deeds or option contracts can be a great way to entice potential investors or to reward shareholders!

 What’s Included In An Option Deed?